OUR LEGISLATIVE PRIORITIES

 Federal Legislative Priorities

-It’s important to understand the outsized role Texas plays in perpetuating problems stemming from private ownership.
-Of the approximately 10,000-20,000 big cats currently in private ownership in the U.S., an estimated 3,000-5,000 are in Texas.
-Those numbers are best estimates because no one knows for certain how many big cats are in Texas.
+Texas plays an outsized role in this crisis: of the approximately 10,000-20,000 privately owned big cats in the U.S., an estimated 3,000-5,000 are in Texas.
+Those numbers are best estimates because no one knows for sure how many big cats are in the Lone Star State.

 The Animal Cruelty Enforcement Act – ACE Act (H.R.
 1016)